 Fish growth parameters can be estimate form several approaches but those linking age to body size are the main used.
 Hard structures such as scales, vertebrae, fin spines cleithra, opercula and otoliths presents growth increments used for age estimations (Campana 2001).
 For teleost fish, the age is traditionally estimated in most of case from otoliths.
 Otoliths are calcified structure of the inner ear growing with the deposition of successive calcium carbonate layers which respond to both circadian and seasonal rhythms (Pannella 1971, Panfili et al. 2002, Jolivet et al. 2008, 2013).
 Fish growth parameters can be obtained from various models such as Gompertz, Logistic, Power or Von Bertalanffy (the most used).
 Growth can be modelled from large sampling with number fish representative of the complete size range of studied species.
 However, this kind of analyses are extremely time consuming and data are generally unpublished or available only for commercial species.
 However, in most of case, sample size is small due to difficulties of catches, or to the rarity of fish by species in multi-species assemblage as observed in coral reef.
 In this context, another approach consist to applied a back-calculation model to estimate size at previous age prior to model the growth as suggested by Vigliola and Meekan (2009).

-Our goal is to provide data of back-calculation of size at age for 51 species (848 fish) of coral reef fish collected in different islands of French Polynesia.
+Our goal is to provide data of back-calculation of size at age for 51 species (848 individuals) of coral reef fish collected in different islands of French Polynesia.
 We provide only back-calculation data and not model data in order to give the model choice to user in function of their scientific questions.
+We emphasize that these data can also be used to estimate length weight relationships.

 Metadata